mm6/InternetOfThingsCourse/projects/project1/Project1.md

 return msg;
 ```

 2) Add another function node that checks the timestamp.
 If the current message arrived late (after 12 seconds) then set a variable named "onTime" to false, otherwise set the "onTime" variable to true.
 Include the new "onTime" field and its value in the json message that leaves this node.
 Note: the very first message to arrive is never late.
-You can test this flow by unplugging your USB for 10 seconds or so and rebooting your Argon.
+You can test this flow by unplugging your USB for 10 seconds or so and rebooting your Photon 2.
 You will need to think a bit about how to do this programming.
 Javascript is good at handling dates and it is easy to subtract one date from another.
 But you will need to research this a bit.
 [Here is another resource that you might find helpful.](https://nodered.org/docs/user-guide/writing-functions#storing-data)

 :checkered_flag:**Take a screenshot showing the Node-RED palette.
-The debug panel on the right will show several JSON strings that have arrived from the Argon.
+The debug panel on the right will show several JSON strings that have arrived from the Photon 2.
 The debug panel should show messages that were on time and some that were not on time.
 Name your screenshot Project1Part2.png.**

 ### Part 3: Build a web site using Node.js